oblac/jodd-site/doc/petite/1+index.md

     }
 ~~~~~

-In this example, `Foo` is *Petite* bean that defines several injection
+`Foo` is *Petite* bean that defines several _injection points_,
-points, for different services from the container.
+for different services from the container.

 Above example uses only defaults; however, `Petite` can be configured in
 many ways.